brycewray/eleventy_solo/src/posts/2019/04/publish-or-perish.md

 In that aforementioned post about setting up Hugo, I left you hanging at **STEP 6**, which was:

-> **STEP 6: Publish the site to the Web.**
+> **STEP 6: Publish the site to the web.**

 *All right, fine; so now what?* you're wondering.
 Here we go.
 We'll consider all of these parts of **STEP 6**, and thus I'll label them as such.

 ### Step 6a: Set up a local repo

-Whichever place on the Web you plan to publish your site, you need an online [**repository**](https://en.wikipedia.org/wiki/Repository_(version_control)), or **repo**, where your files will be stored and version control will occur.
+Whichever place on the web you plan to publish your site, you need an online [**repository**](https://en.wikipedia.org/wiki/Repository_(version_control)), or **repo**, where your files will be stored and version control will occur.
 This is how pretty much all the [SSG](https://staticgen.com)-friendly hosting sites work, and it's a good thing because it makes it reasonably easy for you to revert to earlier versions of your content in case things get wonky.
 But, before you can make the best use of that, you first need a **local** repo on your computer.
 That's where you'll be practicing **local** version control, and it's where the online or **remote** repo will get its files.
 We'll get there.
 Hang with me.

 We're going to accomplish this with Sourcetree.
-First, get Sourcetree by visiting its [Web site](https://www.sourcetreeapp.com) and downloading/installing the appropriate version for your operating system.
+First, get Sourcetree by visiting its [website](https://www.sourcetreeapp.com) and downloading/installing the appropriate version for your operating system.
 You need **administrator-level** access to install software on your system, of course.

 Once you have Sourcetree running, Atlassian has a [great help page](https://confluence.atlassian.com/get-started-with-sourcetree/create-a-local-repository-847359103.html) to show you to how to create your local repo, and I really can't improve upon it---except to say: